Saint Ann South Eastern

 Saint Ann South Eastern is a parliamentary constituency represented in the House of Representatives of the Jamaican Parliament.
 It elects one Member of Parliament MP by the first past the post system of election.
 The seat is considered a safe seat for the People's National Party.

 Boundaries

 The constituency covers the communities of Claremont, Calderwood, Bensonton and Moneague.
-It is currently represented by former Miss World, Lisa Hanna.
+Since 2025, it has been held by Kenneth Russell from the People's National Party.
+It was previously represented by former Miss World, Lisa Hanna.